Performance

 Application Runtime Performance

-Poor application runtime performance manifests as "slow resource loading speed" or "slow page rendering speed," causing users to wait a long time to see page content.
+Suboptimal ARP manifests as prolonged resource loading or rendering delays, resulting in extended wait time before content becomes interactive.
 Pages that load slowly or are unresponsive can lead users to abandon further browsing.

 Except as otherwise noted, this work is licensed under a Creative Commons Attribution 4.0 International License, and code samples are licensed under the Apache License 2.0.